About telehealth for children and teenagers with disability or autism

-What to expect from telehealth therapy for teenagers with additional needs
+What to expect from telehealth therapy for teenagers with disability or autism

-For older children and teenagers with disability, autism and other additional needs, your level of involvement in telehealth therapy might depend on your child’s developmental level, preferences and goals.
+For older children and teenagers with disability, autism or other additional needs, your level of involvement in telehealth therapy might depend on your child’s developmental level, preferences and goals.

 For example, a teenage child might have a one-to-one session with a psychologist to explore feelings or friendship issues.
 But you or another family member might be more involved in a role play to practise social skills.
 Or you might spend some time by yourself with the professional to discuss parenting strategies or a support plan for your child.

-Here are some things that might happen at telehealth therapy sessions for older children and teenagers with disability, autism and other additional needs:
+Here are some things that might happen at telehealth therapy sessions for older children and teenagers with disability, autism or other additional needs:

 - You, your child and the professional might talk about your child’s goals and share what is and isn’t working well.